Quick overview: what are deepfakes?

 Digital fingerprinting is technology that creates a unique "fingerprint" of the original media file.

-If the file is altered, the fingerprint changes, signaling a potential deepfake.
+If the file is altered, the fingerprint changes, signalling a potential deepfake.

 Facial recognition systems